bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 But it was at that time you met your current employer, right?"

 Adrex simply nodded.
-It was one of his most fondest memories.
+It was one of his fondest memories.
 Yurgunn had been out, when Adrex and Ildrex had come running with the home-build crossbow... loaded.
-She had stopped the two dragonborns who were both three feet taller than her, and said such things were not toys, and asked where they had the weapon from.
+She had stopped the two dragonborns who were both two feet taller than her, and said such things were not toys, and asked where they had the weapon from.
 As Adrex had explained he made it himself, she had asked if she could watch it in action, and the boys were happy to show.

 At this point, Ildrex were better at shooting with it, but Adrex kept writing improvements down in a notebook every time Ildrex shot with it.